decred/dcrd/hdkeychain/README.md

 - Easy serialization and deserialization for both private and public extended keys
 - Support for custom networks by registering them with chaincfg
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated decred addresses ties in seamlessly with existing secp256k1 and dcrutil types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
+- Obtaining the underlying EC pubkeys and EC privkeys ties in seamlessly with existing secp256k1 types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
 - Uses the highly-optimized secp256k1 package
 - Code examples including:
   - Generating a cryptographically secure random seed and deriving a master node